shalomb/shalomb/cv/cv.md

 ### Core Competencies

-- Cloud Solutions and Reliability Engineering on private and public clouds
+- Cloud Solutions Development and Reliability Engineering on private and public clouds.
-- Practical DevOps and Lean-Agile know-how for Teamwork and Continuous Delivery
+- Practical DevOps and Lean-Agile know-how for Continuous Delivery & Teamwork.
-- Software Engineering approaches to Tooling and Platform Engineering
+- Software Engineering approaches to Tooling and Platform Engineering.

 ### Professional Experience